yousufmiah/product-analysis-car/README.md

 This this live site: [Car App](https://car-app-yousuf.netlify.app/).

-About Out Web Site
+About Our Web Site:

-Thi is a Cad web site which is very important for car purchase.
+- Thi is a Cad web site which is very important for car purchase.

-Home page: some text by description about car and picture and live demo can watch to select for car and some reviews what are our customer comments.
+- Home page: some text by description about car and picture and live demo can watch to select for car and some reviews what are our customer comments.

-Reviews page: There are our all reviews of valuable customers.
+- Reviews page: There are our all reviews of valuable customers.

-Dashboard page: we can see our situation at present by chart in this page.
+- Dashboard page: we can see our situation at present by chart in this page.

-Blogs Page: there discuss some semantic element for layout of website.
+- Blogs Page: there discuss some semantic element for layout of website.

-About Page: Here we publish some text for about whole website.
+- About Page: Here we publish some text for about whole website.
   Copyrights: re